Young Alumnus of the Year

 Jessica McEvoy’s voice radiates compassionate care.
 Quietly spoken in a way that makes space for others to be heard, understood, and supported, the Nurse Unit Manager of the Coffs Harbour Acute Mental Health Unit is being recognised as an inspirational leader and manager, dedicated to her staff’s growth, effective workplace change, and to enhancing care for patients with mental illness.

-However, beneath her unassuming demeanor is a passionate drive to help usher in the bright future of mental health care — one where prevention, early intervention and care that understands the patient’s journey are common practices.
+However, beneath her unassuming demeanour is a passionate drive to help usher in the bright future of mental health care — one where prevention, early intervention and care that understands the patient’s journey are common practices.

 After completing a Bachelor of Nursing in 2012 at Southern Cross University’s Coffs Harbour campus, Jessica began her career at Coffs Harbour Health Campus as a graduate nurse.
 While she started in medical and surgical nursing, she soon found a deep connection with mental health care.